YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

 GT.CM is the network client/server database software for YottaDB.
 GT.CM on UNIX allows access to YottaDB databases residing on a server, by client processes running on multiple nodes on a network.

 GT.CM consists of a Server and a Client.
-The Server is a network object that performs database operations on behalf of YottaDB Client processes, running on other nodes of the network.
+The Server is a network object that performs database operations on behalf of YottaDB client processes running on other nodes of the network.
 GT.CM uses TCP task-to-task communication facilities for the link between a client YottaDB process and a server.
-GT.CM on UNIX operates properly between supported platforms independent of the native byte ordering The GT.CM client is packaged within the YottaDB run-time system.
+GT.CM on UNIX operates properly between supported platforms independent of native byte ordering.
+The GT.CM client is packaged with the YottaDB run-time system.

 When a YottaDB process requires access to a database on another node, it sends a request across the network to a GT.CM Server process running on that node, and the Server accesses the database.
 The process requesting access to a database through GT.CM is referred to as a Client process.
 The node from which the data is requested is referred to as the Server node.